The translation of this document is outdated.

 (1) Providers of online intermediation platform services shall

-be supervised by the Consumer Rights Protection Centre in
+be supervised by the Consumer Rights Protection Centre within the

-(2) The Consumer Rights Protection Centre shall carry out the
+(2) The Consumer Rights Protection Centre shall supervise the

-influence of the possible violation on commercial users or
+the possible violation on commercial users or corporate website

-corporate website users, and also shall ensure that the providers
+users, and also shall ensure that the providers of online

-of online intermediation platform services comply with the
+intermediation platform services comply with the requirements of

 1) upon its own initiative;